danieldeng2/reddit-feed/README.md

 A web app that integrates with Reddit’s API to show the top articles in a given subreddit.

-Travis CI is enabled in this repository to run tests on the backend code.
+Travis CI is enabled in this repository to run tests on the server code.

 Application deployed on Heroku: [https://redditfeed.herokuapp.com/](https://redditfeed.herokuapp.com/)